-- c) Ferris projects between a two and four percent decline in enrollment over the next five years due to the impact of declining Michigan high school graduates.
-We are preparing for this, not only by a new branding and marketing campaign, but by implementing various recruiting initiatives such as: expanding our online offerings, increasing our athletic rosters, developing an eSports program, and expanding our relationships with community colleges.
-In addition, a Winter-mester is now offered (began December 2018) where students can take online classes between fall and spring semester (over the December/January break). - d) Depending upon the academic program area, student-to-faculty ratios will vary based upon whether the course is a hands-on, equipment dependent laboratory, or a general lecture class.
-The 2018-2019 University student-to-faculty ratio of 16 to 1 indicates that classroom space has been, and continues to be, a major planning factor for the University.
-This is due to our unique programming mix requiring small class sizes dictated by the equipment-intensive nature of many of our programs.
-Our total University student-toemployee ratio has remained a ratio of approximately seven to one over the last few years. - e) Staffing levels will decline as a result of enrollment change.
-Our operating discipline is to reduce budgets so that expenses and revenues are balanced. - f) Current average class size for fall of 2019 is 17 students per class.
+- c) Ferris has experienced a Fall 2020 enrollment decline of slightly less than 9% due to the Covid-19 pandemic and declining Michigan high school graduates.
+The University continues to address this through a strategic plan (2019-2024), as well as with a new branding and marketing campaign.
+Specifically, Ferris has engaged the following initiatives: expanding our online offerings, increasing our athletic rosters, developing an e-sports program, and expanding our relationships with community colleges.
+In addition, a Wintermester is now offered (began December 2018) where students can take online classes between fall and spring semester (over the December/January break). - d) Depending upon the academic program area, student-to-faculty ratios will vary based upon whether the course is offered as a hands-on, equipment dependent laboratory, or a general lecture class.
+The 2019-2020 University student-to-faculty ratio of 16 to 1 indicates that classroom space continues to present major planning challenges for the University.
+This is due to our unique programming mix requiring small class sizes dictated by the equipment-intensive nature of many of Ferris programs.
+Total University student-to-employee ratio has remained a ratio of approximately seven to one over the last few years. - e) Staffing levels have declined as a result of enrollment change and budget reductions.
+Ferris' operating strategy has focused on reducing budgets to balance revenues and expenses.
+For example, Ferris recently (2019-2020) reduced the base budget by \$20 Million, with more than \$11 Million of these cuts coming from Academic Affairs. - f) Current average class size for fall of 2020 is 16.6 students per class.
 Again, this small class size reflects the University's mission of providing hands-on education.